Real-Time Funding Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• When Galileo receives a settlement for a transaction that has no corresponding authorization, Galileo creates an authorization, backs it out, and settles it at the same time.
-The third, fourth, and fifth rows show this process.
+• Rows 3–5 — When Galileo receives a settlement for a transaction that has no corresponding authorization, Galileo creates an authorization, backs it out, and settles it at the same time.

-• The first and second rows show the transaction amount being moved from the RTF funding account to the RTF spending account before the authorization is created.
+• Rows 1–2 — The transaction amount is moved from the RTF funding account to the RTF spending account before the authorization is created.

 For instructions on simulating this type of transaction see Force-Post Simulation.